michaeltrollan/newell-react-challenge-2019/README.md

-# React coding challange 2019.
+# React coding challenge 2019.

 1) Ensure NPM is installed on your computer
 2) Fork this repo.